lhrolim/qb_hr_backend/front/README.md

 This is the mobile portion of the application.

+The majority of the [requirements](../Requirements.md) will be implemented here as the back-end api is 'nearly done'.

+Besides the the [requirements](../Requirements.md) a few things will be evaluated:

+* Proper usage of redux
+* Proper organization of the code into container/components
+* Proper error handling
+* Proper setup of styles for the created container/components
+* General Es6/React good practices
+* Presence of unit tests (Plus!)

+## Setup

-It was built on top of create-react-native-app which integrates [expo](https://expo.io/) as a toolkit.
+For the sake of simplicity, we're providing a bolierplate of a react-native project, which was built on top of `create-react-native-app` global module, which integrates [expo](https://expo.io/) as a toolkit.

 The project is also optionized towards a few frameworks